easystats/modelbased/paper/paper.md

 ## Technical details

-The algorithmic heavy lifting is done by its two backend packages, `emmeans` and `marginaleffects`, which can be set as a global option with (e.g., `options(modelbased_backend = "marginaleffects")`).
+The algorithmic heavy lifting is done by its two backend packages, `emmeans` and `marginaleffects` (the default), which can be set as a global option with (e.g., `options(modelbased_backend = "emmeans")`).

 Of the two, `emmeans` (REF) is the more senior package and was originally known as `lsmeans` (for "Least-Squares Means").
 This term has been historically used to describe what are now more commonly referred to as "Estimated Marginal Means" or EMMs: predictions made over a regular grid - a counter-factual dataset containing all combinations of the categorical predictors in the model and typically the mean of numerical predictors.
-The package was renamed in 2016 to `emmeans` to clarify that it is not specific to least-squares estimation.
+The package was renamed in 2016 to `emmeans` to clarify its extension beyond least-squares estimation and its support of a wider range of models (e.g., Bayesian models).

 Within `emmeans`, estimates are generated as a linear function of the model's coefficients, with standard errors (SEs) produced in a similar manner by taking a linear combination of the coefficients' variance-covariance matrix.